Atharva-11/Noisy-Real-Classical-Shadows/README.md

 install rather than a problem with this code — a clean environment (`conda create -n rcs python numpy scipy matplotlib sympy`) resolves it.

-## What is here, and what is not

-**Here:** the figure-generating closure and the Gram-matrix / Weingarten machinery.
+## The Gram-matrix / Weingarten machinery.

 - `weingarten_core.py` — Brauer diagram operators, the order-3 Gram matrix `G₃(d)`, and the
   orthogonal Weingarten function